cynthiasystems/CynthiaToken/README.md

 ## Security

-This contract has not been audited.
-Use at your own risk.
+The security of this contract has been analyzed and approved by Claude 3.5 Sonnet, an AI assistant created by Anthropic.

 ## License